Efficient Computational method using random matrices describing critical thermodynamics: Introduction

 where

+It is imperative to underscore that, within the framework of the Gaussian random matrix model, a fundamental assumption is the existence of the first four moments.
+This assumption implies that the presence of Levy tails in the time series should not exhibit excessive heaviness.
+The presence of the third and fourth moments holds particular significance as it enables control over the statistical characteristics of the largest eigenvalues, ensuring their alignment with the Gaussian random matrix model.
+This phenomenon is extensively documented in the context of convergence to the Marchenko-Pastur law, as exemplified in the work of Gotze and Tikhomirov \cite{Gotze}.
+It is worth noting that the requirement for the fourth moment is not a mere technical constraint; it plays a pivotal role in achieving convergence, especially at the spectral edges.

-However, the problem is highly complicated in the general case, and the spectra do not precisely follow a simple closed form.
-Closed forms were interestingly obtained by Guhr e collaborators using supersymmetric methods \cite{Guhr}.
+However, the problem is highly complicated in the general case ($\Omega \neq 1$), and the spectra do not precisely follow a simple closed form.
+Closed forms were interestingly obtained by Guhr and collaborators using supersymmetric methods \cite{Guhr}.
 They also used similar approach to study the statistics of the smallest eigenvalues \cite{Guhr2}.
+An even more detailed result is presented in Sections III and IV of the work by Wirtz et al. \cite{Wirtz}.
 Prior to that, the connection between random matrices and critical phenomena had other important actors.

-Some interesting contributions in the late 1980s and the early 1990s (see, for example \cite {Kostov1989,Cicuta1990}) explored the relationship between critical properties of statistical mechanics models in equilibrium and density spectral of random matrices.
+Some interesting contributions in the late 1980s and early 1990s (see, for example, \cite{Kostov1989,Cicuta1990}) explored the relationship between critical properties of statistical mechanics models in equilibrium and the spectral density of random matrices.
+It is also known that the largest eigenvalue of a complex Gaussian sample covariance matrix, as well as others, such as those from the Gaussian family, exhibit sharp phase transitions, which have been studied in the literature (see, for example, \cite{Baik,Georges}).

+In an exciting application of random matrices the authors in \cite {Stanley,Stanleyb,Stanley2}, and simultaneously and independently in \cite {Bouchaud,Bouchaud2} using the results developed by Marcenko and Pastur \cite {Marcenko,Sengupta}, showed that deviations from the bulk of spectra of random correlation matrices built with financial market assets are related to genuine correlations from Stock Market.
+Emphasizing the significance of exploring the structure of covariance matrices in Principal Component Analysis is paramount, as demonstrated by seminal works such as \cite{Johnstone}.